Using and launching RStudio with .Rmd files

 Allie Cliffe

 You can keep your RStudio analysis by saving it as an R-Markdown file (.Rmd) in the Analyses tab of your workspace.
-Read on for the basics of launching RStudio from an .Rmd file and how to save, store, and delete in your workspace.
+Read on for the basics of launching RStudio from an .Rmd file and how to save, store, and delete it.

 Note: Terra only recognizes R-Markdown files with the extension Rmd.
 The capital 'R' is required